mjurksa/packetloss/README.md

 cd packetloss-master
 ```

-Move the Script somewhere where it can be executed by Cronjob later on
+Move the Script and the config somewhere where it can be executed by Cronjob later on
 ```
 mkdir /opt/packetloss/
-mv script/packetloss.py /opt/packetloss/
+mv script/* /opt/packetloss/
 ```
+Change the config file if you need.

 Move php script to the corresponding HTML directory.I will access the page like this http://xxx.xxx.xxx.xxx/packetloss/ .
 Thats why i will create a subdirectory
 ```
 mkdir /var/www/html/packetloss
 mv html/index.php /var/www/html/packetloss/
 ```

+You need to change the directory for the config in the php script if you have a diffrent location for the script than /opt/packetloss/config.ini

 Database.
 Create Tables as following.
 Or use dump script bellow.
 ```